Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 Only tax non-compliance committed before 6 April 2017 falls within the RTC (see the sections on timing and time limits below for more detail).

-For tax non-compliance to be within scope of the RTC rule, HMRC must have been able to make an assessment to recover the Income Tax or Capital Gains Tax in question on 6 April 2017 or make a determination to recover the Inheritance Tax in question on the day after Royal Assent is received for the new provisions.
+For tax non-compliance to be within scope of the RTC rule, HMRC must have been able to make an assessment to recover the Income Tax or Capital Gains Tax in question on 6 April 2017 or make a determination to recover the Inheritance Tax in question on 17 November 2017, the day after Royal Assent was received for the new provisions.

 There are a small number of exceptions to these rules.